starkinfra/sdk-php/README.md

 developers who want to easily integrate with our API.
 This SDK version is compatible with the Stark Infra API v2.

-If you have no idea what Stark Infra is, check out our [website](https://starkinfra.com/) and discover a world where receiving or making payments is as easy as sending a text message to your client!

 # Introduction

 ## Index